Confirmation of Acceptance for Studies (CAS)

 Continuing student with EU nationality - First CAS

 Some EU nationals may need to request their first CAS from the IST, where they are a continuing student with no other visa permission to study in the UK.
-EU nationals who are classed as international students may need to apply for the Student Route visa, which will require a CAS.
+EU nationals who are classed as international students may need to apply for the Student route visa, which will require a CAS.

 Please note, if you think you may be eligible for the EU Settlement Scheme or have been granted leave under this other visa route, then you should not require a CAS for Student visa purposes.
 Please read the UKCISA EU Settlement advice webpage for further advice.
 You will need to check if you need a UK visa if you’re planning to study in the UK from 1 January 2021 as normally you will not be eligible to apply for the EU Settlement Scheme unless you were living in the UK before 31 December 2020.